wp-plugins/highlight-search-terms/readme.txt

 Please provide me with a bugreport, suggestion or question if you run into any problems!

-== Upgrade Notice ==

-= 1.2.1 =
-Search terms wrapped in double qoutes now considered as single term.
-Caching compatible.
-Second click highlighting: not only on the search results page but also inside any of the found pages.
-Speed improvement.
-And more search engines supported.

 == Changelog ==

 = 1.2.2 =

 Date 2012-10-11

+* Search terms wrapped in double qoutes now considered as single term
+* Caching compatible
+* Second click highlighting: not only on the search results page but also inside any of the found pages
+* Speed improvement
+* More search engines supported
 * BUGFIX: Undefined variable: cache_compat

 = 1.2.1 =